-Found 10 - 18 results of 18 programs matching keyword "astronomy"
+Found 10 - 19 results of 19 programs matching keyword "astronomy"

+Scientist working on the South Pole Telescope explain data collection, focusing on the telescope's receiver, a precise instrument with a thousand "eyes" pointed to the distant universe.
 Hear more from scientists working on the Ice Cube telescope at the South Pole.
 Watch as three giant helium balloons are launched above Antarctica to study climate history; listen as scientists talk about balloon research.
 Learn about the various projects and teams of people working on the South Pole Telescope.
 What is dark energy?
 Cosmologist Rocky Kolb explains how the South Pole Telescope will help us understand the properties and nature of this mysterious force.
 A year and a half after entering Saturn's orbit, the Cassini spacecraft continued to gather exciting new information.
 Dr. Paul Doherty and Dr. Eric Weygren bring us up to date on the Cassini Mission and show stunning images of Saturn and its ever-growing assortment of moons.
 Join us as we talk with Jill Tarter, Director of the Center for SETI Research and the inspiration behind Jody Foster's character in the movie Contact.
 Find out about the tools and technologies being developed for a multigenerational effort to search for life on other planets.
 Join us as NASA releases the first images from the Hubble Telescope's new camera, NICMOS (the Near Infrared Camera and Multi-Object Spectrometer).
 We'll discuss the significance and beauty of these pictures of our galaxy with the NICMOS' Lead Scientist, Keith Noll.
 For science fair competition taken to the third power, watch two veteran scientists as they battle head to head to determine who is the Iron Scientist.
 Home-town favorite, Exploratorium physicist, Dr. Dr. Paul Doherty will square off against heavy-weight contender, visiting Exploratorium Osher Fellow and Boston University astrophysicist Professor Kenneth Brecher.
 They have 5 minutes to teach their favorite activities, and then move on to the secret ingredients: marbles and panty hose